 Pic story: former serf embraces new life in China's Xizang

-Nyima (L), as an elder in the village, receives a toast at a ceremony marking the start of spring farming in Quxar Town of Lnaze County, southwest China's Xizang Autonomous Region, March 16, 2025.
-(Xinhua/Jiang Fan)
+Sonam Tashi (2nd L) shares his story with family members in Chubzang village of Doilungdeqen District in Lhasa, southwest China's Xizang Autonomous Region, March 20, 2025.
+(Xinhua/Tenzin Nyida)

-This photo taken on March 16, 2025 shows a portrait of Nyima in Quxar Town of Lnaze County, southwest China's Xizang Autonomous Region.
-(Xinhua/Jiang Fan)
+Sonam Tashi looks at a commemorative medal awarded to him after 50 years of Communist Party of China membership in Chubzang village of Doilungdeqen District in Lhasa, southwest China's Xizang Autonomous Region, March 20, 2025.
+(Xinhua/Jigme Dorje)

-Nyima (C) poses for a photo with his son Pasang Tsering (L) and his granddaughter Tsering Wangmo in front of his house in Quxar Town of Lnaze County, southwest China's Xizang Autonomous Region, March 16, 2025.
-(Xinhua/Jiang Fan)
+Sonam Tashi (C) sits with his family members in Chubzang village of Doilungdeqen District in Lhasa, southwest China's Xizang Autonomous Region, March 20, 2025.
+(Xinhua/Tenzin Nyida)

 Photos